mattermost/mattermost-plugin-zoom/docs/installation/zoom-configuration/webhook-configuration.md

 # Webhook Configuration

-## Configure Webhook Events
+## Configure webhook events

 When a Zoom meeting ends, the original link shared in the channel can be changed to indicate the meeting has ended and how long it lasted.
-To enable this functionality, we need to create a webhook subscription in Zoom that tells the Mattermost server every time a meeting ends.
+To enable this functionality, you can create a webhook subscription in Zoom that tells the Mattermost server every time a meeting ends.
 The Mattermost server then updates the original Zoom message.

-1. Click on **Feature**.
+1. Select **Feature**.
 2. Enable **Event Subscriptions**.
-3. Click **Add New Event Subscription** and give it a name \(e.g. "Meeting Ended"\).
+3. Select **Add New Event Subscription** and give it a name \(e.g. "Meeting Ended"\).
 4. Enter a valid **Event notification endpoint URL** \(`https://SITEURL/plugins/zoom/webhook?secret=WEBHOOKSECRET`\).
    * `SITEURL` should be your Mattermost server URL.
    * `WEBHOOKSECRET` is generated during [Mattermost Setup](../mattermost-setup.md).

 ![Feature screen](../../.gitbook/assets/screenshot-from-2020-06-05-19-51-56%20%284%29.png)

-* Click **Add events** and select the **End Meeting** event.
+* Select **Add events** and select the **End Meeting** event.

 ![Event types screen](../../.gitbook/assets/screenshot-from-2020-06-05-20-43-04%20%282%29%20%281%29.png)

-* Click **Done** and then save your app.
+  * Select **Done** and then save your app.